Buzzaw91/express-mongoose-socket.io/README.md

 - [x] Todos - sends todo to all connected clients
 - [x] Another client side repo showing how to use/connect to socket.io etc. (react-native-boilerplate)

+## Server usage

+To create a new endpoint, all you have to do is create a folder with an index that exports each endpoint file and import it to the api/index

+Endpoint file example (todos/add.js):

+``
+  import { Todo } from '../models'
+  import { io } from '../../'

+  async function action(req, res) {
+    const { io } = req.app
+    const { text, _id } = req.body

+    const todo = new Todo({
+      _id,
+      text,
+      createdBy: req.user.id // for logged in users, req.user is always there.
+    })

+    await todo.save()

+    // send todo to all connected users io.to('all-users').emit('newTodo', todo)

+    // tell the current user it was successful (or send the data if you want) res.send(true)
+  }

+  const add = {
+    method: 'post', // change this to the correct router method (post, get etc...) action
+  }

+  export default add
+``

+Endpoint index example:

+``
+  export { default as add } from './add'
+  // other exports
+``

 ## Client side usage

 If you want a client side example, worry not, citizen!
 Here is another boilerplate (react-native) that works with this repository: [react-native-boilerplate](https://github.com/lunatolun/react-native-boilerplate)